gpzlx1/report/preprocess.md

 ![baserecordio](assets/ImageRecordIO.jpg)

-It can use dataiter to read and re-preprocess the images using `mx.io.ImageRecordIter` API
+MXNet can use dataiter to read and re-preprocess the images using `mx.io.ImageRecordIter` API

 The following example code demonstrates a Cifar data iterator.